radianttap/CardPresentationController/README.md

 ```

 There’s a very handy `init` for it where you can supply any combination of these parameters.

+If you don't supply config, then `CardConfiguration.shared` will be used, consisting of the default values shown above.
+You can override this property early in app's lifecycle so adjust default look of the cards for the entire app (see AppDelegate.swift for an example).

 ### Advanced example